How do you know when it’s right?

 For centuries there have been various forms of pole barns that have been built for shelter.
 Pole barn structures are built using poles as a basic framing structure which takes the load of the walls and the roof.
 Poles are rooted in the earth for rigidity which in turn help build strength around the structure.
 These same technique has always been used for centuries, and even though there may be a number of pole barn ideas with different plans and kits available, they still follow the same basic principles for building all pole barn with living quarters.

 Over time, the materials covering most barns may have changed, from the original leaves, straw and animal skins which our ancestors used, to wood, metal, aluminum, plastic, and other modern synthetic sheeting materials.
 Pole building homes have always been popular because of their reliable means of providing shelter and storage, and require little money to construct.
 They can be built without any foundations or excavating of earth and most of these structures retain their original mud floors, and these are found to be very suitable for the function that most barns are built for.

-The roof on your structure should be allowed to slope to the front or back, so that all water or snow is able run off easily, and care should be taken to give your roof sufficient overhang, so that the water does not fall near the pole foundations and weaken your structure.
-You can of course go in for different types of roofs, but this can make it more expensive when planning the framing of the roof.
+The roof on your structure should be allowed to slope to the front or back so that all water or snow is able to run off easily, and care should be taken to give your roof sufficient overhang so that the water does not fall near the pole foundations and weaken your structure.
+You can, of course, go in for different types of roofs, but this can make it more expensive when planning the framing of the roof.